 Since 2005, we have been a charitable volunteer organization who understands that sometimes even the simplest gift is appreciated.
 Luba's Blanket started as a call for help for the child victims of Hurricanes Katrina and Rita.
 The idea was presented by the Jewish Family Foundation.
 We thought it would be a wonderful program to continue on a local level.

 In Russian, luba means love.
 The blankets are now being offered to children in hospitals as well as the elderly in nursing and rehabilitation homes.
 Sometimes the simplest gift of warmth, love and the idea that someone cares about you is the greatest gift of all!

 We also hold special meetings occasionally to get the community involved.
-We sit around knitting for a good cause and
+Check

 back often to see when the next scheduled event is being held.